This post may contain affiliate links. Please read my disclosure policy.

 - salt (omit if using salted butter)

-- vanilla extract – if you enjoy lemon extract, feel free to add a tiny amount along with the vanilla extract.
+- pure vanilla extract – if you enjoy lemon extract, feel free to add a tiny amount along with the vanilla extract.
 Be careful as a little goes a long, long way.

 - all-purpose flour